 Restricted Enrollment is available to students on Academic Suspension.
-Suspended students may appeal to remain in school by writing to the Associate Vice President for Academic Affairs.
+Suspended students may appeal to remain in school by completing an application that can be obtained from the Associate Vice President for Academic Affairs.
 If granted Restricted Enrollment status, students will enroll primarily in repeat courses and ACSK 1100, Academic Skills.
+Restricted Enrollment will generally not be approved for students whose GPA is below 1.75.
 Not returning to Good Academic Standing by the end of the Restricted Enrollment term will result in an additional suspension for the student, and the student will remain out of school for a minimum of one semester.

-Students accepted for Restricted Enrollment will sign an agreement indicating the conditions of their eligibility to return.
-The Associate Vice President will set the terms of the student's return, and the student will be advised by the academic recovery advisor.
-Students on Restricted Enrollment may not make changes to their schedules without the approval of the academic recovery advisor or the Office of Academic Affairs.
+Students accepted for Restricted Enrollment will need to agree to remain in all classes for which they register during their Restricted Enrollment semester as a condition of their eligibility.
+The Associate Vice President for Academic Affairs will refer a student approved for Restricted Enrollment to the Academic Success Counselor to create a schedule that will allow the student to succeed in returning to Good Standing.
+Students on Restricted Enrollment may not make changes to their schedules without the approval of the Associate Vice President for Academic Affairs.
 The Restricted Enrollment status is not available to transient students.